narencachy/aks-quickstart/docker.md

 docker logs web

 # run some commands in the container
-docker exec web pwd
-docker exec web ls
+docker exec web ls -al
 docker exec web cat logs/app.log

 # start an interactive shell in the container